Skip to main content

 • humor

-• “Despite its gruesome subject matter, Slayaway Camp doesn't take itself too seriously, injecting plenty of dark humor and campy references throughout the game.”
+• “Despite its gruesome subject matter, Slayaway Camp doesn't take itself too seriously, injecting plenty of dark humor and campy references throughout the game.
+From cheesy one-liners to over-the-top kill animations, the game revels in its absurdity, making for a hilarious and entertaining experience.”

 • “One of Slayaway Camp's greatest features is its sense of humor and tongue-in-cheek approach to the subject matter, and watching all these little teens being slaughtered in shockingly brutal ways ends up being quite hilarious when you see it in all its blocky, pixelated glory.”